Photo by MJTH / Shutterstock.com

 GS Photography / Shutterstock.com

-You’ve likely head that a fresh coat of paint works wonders.
-That’s especially true on trim, baseboards and crown moldings.
+A fresh coat of paint can work wonders, and that’s especially true on trim, baseboards and crown moldings.

 AngelaKathrina / Shutterstock.com